spencermoon/sentiment/README.md

 Streamlit was used to serve the model online.
 The web app takes a text input from the user and runs it through the XGBoost model to generate probabilities for positive and negative sentiment, which are then surfaced as a bar chart.
+Code to create and serve the app can be found in `app.py`.

 ## Running Locally